asmaamirkhan/DeepLearningNotes/7-AppliedML/0-Evaluation.md

 ## ✨ How to effectively set up evaluation metrics?
 * While looking to precesion _P_ and recall _R_ (for example) we may be not able to choose the best model correctly
-  * So we have to create a new evaluation metric that makes a relation between _P_ an _R_
+  * So we have to create a new evaluation metric that makes a relation between _P_ and _R_
-  * Now we can choose the best model duw to our new metric 🐣
+  * Now we can choose the best model due to our new metric 🐣
   * For example: (as a popular associated metric) _F1 Score_ is:
     * $$F1 = \frac{2}{\frac{1}{P}+\frac{1}{R}}$$

-* To summarize: we can construct our own metrics due to our models and values to be able to get the best choice 👩‍🏫
+> To summarize: we can construct our own metrics due to our models and values to be able to get the best choice 👩‍🏫

 ## 📚 Types of Metrics

-For better evalution we have to classify our metrics as the following:
+For better evaluation we have to classify our metrics as the following:

 | Metric Type            | Description                                    |